 Reenlisting in the military after discharge can be complex, often requiring an in-depth knowledge of RE codes and discharge types.
 Those with a less-than-honorable discharge or reentry code that requires a waiver may face significant hurdles in the reenlistment process.
 Furthermore, the implications of these codes and discharge types extend beyond reenlistment, affecting eligibility for veteran benefits and even the ability to find employment in the civilian sector.

-If you’re a former service member looking to navigate this process, receiving expert legal advice may prove invaluable.
+If you’re a former service member looking to navigate this process, receiving experienced legal advice may prove invaluable.
 At Joseph L. Jordan, Attorney at Law, we specialize in military law and understand the complexities of military discharges and their effect on reenlistment.
 We strive to help our clients understand their eligibility and lend a guiding hand throughout any legal processes that may be required.
 Whether you’re considering reenlistment or facing other military-related legal issues, please call us toll-free at 800-580-8034 or 254-221-6411 to see how we can assist you.